 Drop by any day of the week for their happy hour cocktails served between 4-7 p.m., but you’re likely to stay the whole night once you get a taste of their house eats.

 Hidden gem of the historic Vieux Carre, the Bombay Club is an off-the-beaten-path cocktail lounge and cigar bar.
-Their $6 happy hour is offered daily from 4-7 p.m, Monday - Thursday and 1-7 p.m. on Friday-Sunday.
-Feel free to stay longer to enjoy a few cocktails from their extensive menu of craft, classic and seasonal cocktails as well.
+Their $6 happy hour is offered from 4-7 p.m.
+Monday-Thursday and 1-7 p.m. on Friday-Sunday.
+Feel free to stay longer to enjoy a few cocktails from their extensive menu of craft, classic, and seasonal cocktails as well.

 If you're hoping for a happy hour with a view, look no further than Muriel’s!
 Nestled in the heart of Jackson Square and New Orleans’ French Quarter, Muriel’s is just as beautiful inside as it is outside.
 It's not uncommon to hear the sounds of live brass bands, or spot horse-drawn carriages passing by.
 It's a truly magical spot!

-Muriel's happy hour is offered during the weekday from 4-6 p.m. with an assortment of $4 specials like wines, Bloody Marys, house pours and more.
+Muriel's happy hour is offered during the weekday with an assortment of specials like wines, Bloody Marys, house pours, and more.

-This Arts District-based restaurant offers a French Happy Hour Tuesday-Friday from 3-6 p.m.
+This Arts District-based restaurant offers a French Happy Hour Thursday and Friday from 5-6 p.m.
 Choose from a special house cocktail, red and white wines, local beers for under $5, as well as half-priced selected bottles of champagne.
-A selection of hor's d’ oeuvres all under $10 is also available.

 Seaworthy is a downtown-based oyster bar with an excellent cocktail program!
-Specials on chilled and cured seafood, light bites and small plates are all offered alongside their $7 wines and cocktails, and $8 beer + shots.
+Specials on chilled and cured seafood, light bites, and small plates are all offered alongside their $8 wines and cocktails, and beer + shots.

 Not offered on their happy hour menu, but well worth the mention is their Holy Water cocktail.
 This drink is on fire, literally!
 Served to you in flames for one of the hottest cocktail experiences you’ve ever had.